-Following the initial fleet size increase review to be conducted 60 days after the license start date, a licensee may submit a request to increase their fleet size no more frequently than once every 90 days.
-This rule applies to all licensees whether or not they receive fleet size increases based on the initial review conducted 60 days after the license start date.
+If a licensee is approved for a fleet size increase, that licensee may submit a request to further increase their fleet size no sooner than 90 days after the most recent approved request was made.
+If a licensee is denied a request to increase fleet size, that licensee may submit a request to increase fleet size no sooner than 30 days after the most recent denied request was made.
 To request a fleet size increase, each licensee shall submit data to be reviewed by the Commissioner to determine whether a fleet size increase is warranted.
 The number of additional devices granted shall be at the discretion of the Commissioner, following concurrence by the Commissioner of Transportation.
-A fleet size increase may be granted if all of the following requirements are met:
+A fleet size increase may be granted if the licensee is in satisfactory compliance with Municipal Code and License Rules and if at least 6-out-of-7 of the following criteria are met:

-- i) The licensee has experienced an average utilization of at least 3-rides-per-device-per-day in the entire service area over the past 30 days. - ii) The licensee has deployed at least 90% of its allowed devices, at least 90% of the days in the past 30 days. - iii) The licensee has received no more than 30 individual violation notices in the past 90 days. - iv) The licensee has met education and outreach requirements over the past 90 days. - v) The licensee has registered at least 200 new low-income program participants throughout the City in the past 90 days; or it has instituted a discounted per minute rental rate and/or unlock fee for rides beginning or ending in the Equity Priority Area that is equivalent to at least a 50% reduction in the standard perminute rental fee. - vi) The licensee is in satisfactory compliance with all rules and regulations. - vii) The licensee has delivered, or is making reasonable progress, on commitments made in their license application.
+- i) The licensee has experienced an average utilization of at least 2.5-rides-per-device-per-day in the entire service area over the past 30 days. - ii) The licensee has deployed at least 90% of its allowed devices, at least 90% of the days in the past 30 days. - iii) The licensee has met deployment requirements for the Equity Priority Area (measured once per day per these Rules) and each Equity Priority Sub-Area (each Sub-Area measured once per day in accordance with these Rules) at least 90% of measurements in the past 90 days.

+- iv) The licensee has not exceeded the total allowed fleet deployment cap by more than 5% on 80% of days in the past 30 days, and has not exceeded the total allowed fleet deployment cap by more than 10% on any single day in the past 30 days.
+The licensee has met education and outreach requirements over the past 90 days. - v) The licensee has properly remedied at least 90% of scooter parking complaints received within 2 hours of notification, during hours of operation (5:00am-12:00am). - vi) The licensee has registered at least 200 new low-income program participants throughout the City in the past 90 days; or it has instituted a discounted per minute rental rate or unlock fee for rides, or both, beginning or ending in the Equity Priority Area that is equivalent to at least a 50% reduction in the standard per minute rental fee.